tintoy/dotnet-template-templates/README.md

 # Using

-* To create a new project template, run `dotnet new project-template`.
+* To create a new project template, run `dotnet new template -t project`.
-* To create a new item template, run `dotnet new project-template`.
+* To create a new item template, run `dotnet new template -t item`.

 Note - both these templates create projects; those projects produce packages which, when installed, will make project or item templates available.